essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 after the first occurrence record.

 ..
 Note::
-   If data are recorded in GPS modem, it can be downloaded to QGIS using GPSBabel plugin and covert it directly to CSV format.
+   If data are recorded using a GPS device, it can be downloaded to QGIS using GPSBabel plugin and covert it directly to CSV format.

 Checking and filtering occurrences